yopem/nisomnia/README.md

 - [ ] fix dashboard-add-* component types
 - [ ] rename movie.status to movie.ariringStatus and add status to all post type
 - [ ] change | in meta title with -
+- [ ] remove all Source: IMDB and only add for movie that have sourced by IMDB ID